geekdevs/sftw/README.md

 The --useTransaction option is unset/false by default since some engines do not support it.

-**Note:** Depending upon how you write your migrations, schema upgrades and rollbacks can be "data destructive".
+**Note:** Depending upon how you write your migrations, schema migrations can be "data destructive".
 This is especially true of `ADD/DROP TABLE` and `ALTER TABLE ADD/DROP COLUMN` calls, but is even true when merely changing the format of a column.